 COME CLOSER

-Lieblingsstück, the German label with a heart, continues to focus on its retail partners with its ‘Come Closer’ campaign.
-Long-term retail collaborators are provided with a POS whose materials and colors can be individually adapted to suit the retail setting.
-It’s all made possible thanks to a modular rear panel system.
-Over 80 of these shops-in-shops, which go by the name of ‘Create Your Own Shop Concept’, can already be found in upscale specialized stores and branch retail.
-What’s more, this buying season will also see the launch of the ‘Bloggers’ Favorite’ collection.
-Here limited-edition outfits featuring field jackets, knitted tops, sweatshirts and T-shirts are posted to coincide with roll-out by bloggers who have the right reach, thus allowing Lieblingsstück’s retail partners to market goods both digitally and innovatively.
+Lieblingsstück, the German label with a heart, continues to focus on its retail partners with its ‘Come Closer’ campaign, providing them with a POS whose materials and colors can be adapted to suit the retail setting due to a modular rear panel system.
+Over 80 of these shops-in-shops can already be found in upscale stores.
+This season will also see the launch of the ‘Bloggers’ Favorite’ collection.
+Here limited-edition outfits featuring field jackets, knits, sweatshirts and T-shirts are posted to coincide with roll-out by bloggers, thus allowing Lieblingsstück’s partners to market goods digitally and innovatively.

 www.lieblingsstueck.com